dejavu1987/comfey/README.md

 # Comfey

-Comfey is a tiny data binding library inspired by React hook useState
+Comfey is a tiny data binding library inspired by React hook useState.
+Read more in [Comfey Wiki](https://github.com/dejavu1987/comfey/wiki)

 ## Features